 Top 3 SurveyMonkey alternatives

-So, instead of changing the name to LeadQuizzesSurveys&Forms, they kept the name but included more advanced features that allow you to create beautifully designed forms and surveys, thus enabling you to find out more about your audience in an engaging and non-boring way.
+So, instead of changing the name to LeadQuizzesSurveys&Forms, they kept the name but included more advanced features that allow you to create beautifully designed forms and surveys, enabling you to find out more about your audience in an engaging and non-boring way.

-LeadQuizzes surveys have found its application among marketers, entrepreneurs, small businesses, and independent researchers.
+LeadQuizzes surveys have found their application among marketers, entrepreneurs, small businesses, and independent researchers.
 People have been using the app to create interactive surveys for market research, HR, demographic research, and all kinds of data collection.